-Jill Vanderwall, IUPUI, University College; Joan Pedersen, IUPUI
+Jill Vanderwall and Joan Pedersen, IUPUI

-#2-12 Simple Tech Solutions that Engage Millennials
+#2-12 Simple Tech Solutions That Engage Millennials

 This is not a training on social media; It's a cultivation of out-of-the-box thinking.
 Explore unique tech solutions that strengthen your connection to stakeholders.
 Harness your innovative nature to reimagine and implement new approaches to outreach and workflow efficiency.
 All techy-levels welcome.